 Developers proposing a specification should propose a new file in the

-At this time the Launchpad blueprint is also approved.
+At this time the Launchpad blueprint is also "Definition" approved.
 The developer is then free to propose code reviews to implement their specification.
 These reviews should be sure to reference the Launchpad blueprint in their commit message for tracking purposes.

 approved directory to the

 end of each release to automatically move completed specs and populate

-tox -r -e move-implemented-specs -- --dry-run --verbose newton
+tox -r -e move-implemented-specs -- --dry-run --verbose train

---dry-runflag to perform the actual file
+--dry-run flag to perform the actual file

 Additionally, we allow the proposal of specifications that either do not have a developer assigned to them or are not targeted for the current release.
 These are proposed for review in the same manner as above, but are added to: